cnnrznn/pybugger/README.md

 all functions and branching statements.
 Later, one can use the unique print statements to pinpoint the line of failure in the code.

+This is not meant to replace tools like gdb.
+It is meant to be used to quickly locate lines that may be causing errors.
+If code is written such that similar data types are created and destroyed in similar ways, this tool will make it easy to determine which allocation/deallocation is causing the error.